Beaches plus a charming Old Town are only a few of the adventures waiting for you in Gdansk!

 The buildings in Gdansk are the main attraction.

 The Main Town is a collection of Dutch-inspired and colorfully detailed Mannerist buildings that you’re going to want to photograph all day long.
 Make sure to get pictures along The Long Bridge and the Long Market Square.
-Artus Court is also near by this area and is home to canary yellow, strawberry pink, and dreamy light blue buildings that fit your idea of what a charming European town should look like.
+Artus Court is also near this area and is home to canary yellow, strawberry pink, and dreamy light blue buildings that fit your idea of what a charming European town should look like.

 Museums Galore